 What is the Informe de Vivienda Adecuada?

 Having adequate housing accommodation is an essential requirement for the reunification process.
 You must provide a favourable housing report (Informe de Vivienda Adecuada) to the Immigration Office.
 Usually this report is issued by the Town Hall (Ayuntamiento).
-Check which institution is responsible in your region by clicking this link.

 This report will provides basic information about your home such as size, condition, number of rooms, etc.

 Can I regroup with my extended family using the Family Reunification Visa?